 Lock Down Browser provides a custom interface for the Internet Explorer (Windows) or Safari

 Note: LockDown Browser should only be used for taking online exams and assessments.
-It shouldn't be used to access other areas of Blackboard.(Macintosh) software that is already installed on a computer.
+It shouldn't be used to access other areas of Blackboard or Canvas.(Macintosh) software that is already installed on a computer.
 It does not modify an existing copy of Internet Explorer or Safari, but rather, installs a separate program that displays a custom interface and set of features.
 LockDown Browser uses the same security features and service packs that are currently installed for Internet Explorer or Safari.
 Installing LockDown Browser won't modify your current version of Internet Explorer or Safari in any way.

 If you have any questions, please contact the FAU helpdesk at helpdesk.fau.edu.